CodingTrain/website-archive/_Guides/content-contribution-guide.md

 If the code was written with the P5 Web Editor, don't specify `repository` or `live_example`.
 Use the `web_editor` property instead.
 The link to a running version will then be generated automatically.

-If it should be possible to add community versions of this video using the `contributions` property (see the [Community Contributions Guide](Community-Contributions-Guide)), set `can_contribute: true` which is the default for coding challenges so you don't need to explicitly speicfy it here.
+If it should be possible to add community versions of this video using the `contributions` property (see the [Community Contribution Guide](community-contribution-guide)), set `can_contribute: true` which is the default for coding challenges so you don't need to explicitly speicfy it here.
 This is mainly useful for tutorials where it only makes sense for some videos to allow contributions.
 Streams should never have this option set.

 ## Wait, there's more!